-Optimising collaboration in the post-pandemic workplace-Reading time: 5 Minutes
+Optimising collaboration in the post-pandemic workplace

 The workplace has adapted at an unprecedented pace in response to the COVID-19 pandemic.
 The unplanned shift from physical collaboration to mostly online has challenged both mindsets and processes.
 Some argue that the workplace will never revert, so managers and HR leaders need a mid to long-term strategy to connect the remote workforce effectively.